Skills

 Los Alamos, NM

-• Integrated LangChain and LangGraph for schema-aware database querying and intelligent task delegation to support plug-and-play scientific pipelines.
+• Integrated LangChain and LangGraph to support schema-aware querying, tool calling, and intelligent task delegation.

-• Evaluated modularity, scalability, and interpretability in agentic system design to inform future scientific AI infrastructure at LANL.
+• Evaluated scalability, modularity, and interpretability to inform future scientific AI infrastructure at LANL.

 Work 1